Almond Croissant Cookies

 Milk powder deepens the brown butter flavor, giving it that bakery-style, toasted richness.
 It’s usually found in the baking aisle near evaporated milk or in the international foods section.

 • If you can’t find it, you can skip it.
-Just add 1 TBSP room temp milk to the wet batter.

 • The cookies will still be delicious.